w3c/ColorWeb-CG/hdr_html_canvas_element.md

 This proposal:

-* does not target applications that require high-performance custom image tone-mapping or compositing methods.
 * does not preclude adding other HDR capabilities to HTML Canvas, such as support for additional color spaces like a linear high-dynamic range color space.